-At Winnie Palmer Hospital for Women & Babies, our mission is to ensure you receive the most advanced medical care, compassion and support throughout your pregnancy and delivery.
+At Orlando Health Winnie Palmer Hospital for Women & Babies, our mission is to ensure you receive the most advanced medical care, compassion and support throughout your pregnancy and delivery.
 Part of that process includes prenatal testing to identify any potential risks or issues that need to be monitored or managed during your pregnancy.

 Prenatal tests are performed at the recommendation of your doctor, based on your individual health profile.
 The most common tests are listed below, grouped into the trimester when they are most often done, though the timing may vary according to your individual circumstances and your doctor’s recommendations.
 All tests are optional.